Nivedck/Billing-System/README.md

 ## Features

-*   **Product Management:** Easily add, update, and delete products from the database through a secure admin panel.
+*   **Product Management:** Easily add, update, and delete products, including managing their stock levels, through a secure admin panel.
+*   **Secure Admin Login:** Access to the admin panel is now protected by a robust login system with user management capabilities.
+*   **Admin User Management:** Create and delete administrator accounts directly from within the admin panel.
+*   **Stock Management:** Products now have a stock quantity, which is automatically decremented upon purchase.
+Stock levels are visible and manageable in the admin panel.
+*   **Clear Database Option:** A powerful option in the admin panel to clear all transactional and product data, allowing for a fresh start.
 *   **Billing:** A streamlined process for adding products to a cart, calculating the total cost (including tax), and generating a bill.
 *   **Search with Autocomplete:** Quickly find products by name with the help of an autocomplete feature.
-*   **Database Integration:** Uses SQLite to store and manage product information.
 *   **User-Friendly Interface:** A clean and intuitive graphical user interface built with Qt.

 ## Getting Started